Rhaycheal/Rhaycheal/README.md

 ## 🚀 About Me
-I'm currently working as a freelancer on Fiver 📊📊 I am an Open Source Lover and Women in Tech Advocate👩🏽‍💻!
+I'm currently working as a freelancer on Upwork 📊📊 I am an Open Source Lover and Women in Tech Advocate👩🏽‍💻!
 I also enjoy mentoring people.
 When offline, I sketch  and read 📚. <br>

 <!--I am currently looking for new roles as a:
 - Data Scientist